nurhanaliyev6/My_personal_website/README.md

 # My_personal_website
-you can view my personal website, but it is not complete yet.
+you can review my personal website, but it is not complete yet.